 Because you want your child to make you proud

-If your child’s performance in a game is the only reason you are proud of him, it’s time to re-adjust that thinking.
+If your child’s performance in a game is the only reason you are proud of him, it’s time to re-adjust your thinking.
 You should be proud of your child no matter how he plays.
 Don’t attach your ego to his execution.

 Because you want your child to have success